jagjourney/jaggrok-elementor/readme.txt

 3. Generate content in middle canvas

 == Changelog ==
+= 1.3.11 =
+* Added a `wp aimentor generate` WP-CLI command that mirrors the AJAX generation flow, records history, and optionally saves output to disk.
+* Documented the WP-CLI workflow with prerequisites and usage examples for both content and canvas exports.

 = 1.3.01 =
 * Hardened the WordPress option stubs and regression tests to ensure preloaded option values stay untouched when default seeding runs.